-I’ve shared my favorite sugar cookie and chocolate sugar cookie recipe.
+I’ve shared my favorite sugar cookie and now have some great new sugar cookie recipes for Summer.
 I have also shared a few fun ways to decorate the sugar cookies.
-What I haven’t yet shared is my favorite recipe for royal icing.
+What I haven’t yet shared is my favorite recipe for royal icing!

 Well friends, today is the day!
 I am finally sharing my favorite royal icing recipe that I use for all my decorated cookies.
 After trying a few recipes over the past year, this one is my hands down favorite.
 It is easy to pipe and creates the perfect crust on the cookies for that perfect finish.

 The recipe is pretty much like any icing you would have made when decorating cookies – water, powdered sugar, vanilla – but the key ingredient, and what makes it crust up so perfectly is meringue powder.